My Own Story

 My husband and I tried for our daughter for over five years and had almost given up trying to conceive and were considering our other options, when all of a sudden we were blessed with our little girl – to say this was a happy surprise is an understatement and we were faced with having to revise a lot of our life plans at the time.

 I have always been into holistic and alternative therapies and care.
-As such, when I found I was pregnant, I most definitely wanted to have the holistic and natural birth experience.
-I also threw myself into the antenatal preparation with full force.
+As such, when I found I was pregnant, I most definitely wanted to have the holistic and natural birth experience and I threw myself into the antenatal preparation with full force.

-I decided we needed to attend the parenting classes that were de rigueur (NCT we love you) and utilise hypnobirthing (I’d previously used hypnosis for a phobia, so I was keen to utilise this for my birth experience) and I signed up to two further antenatal classes.
+I decided we needed to attend the parenting classes that were de rigueur (NCT) and utilise hypnobirthing (I’d previously used hypnosis for a phobia, so I was keen to use this for my birth experience) and I signed up to two further antenatal classes.
 On top of this we decided to get a doula as I did not have any maternal figure nearby and I wanted that mothering support through my pregnancy and the birth of my baby.
-My husband keen to support me in this and probably too frightened not to, went along with this and we met with and interviewed our chosen doula and things moved on from there…
+My husband keen to support me in this and probably too frightened not to, went along with my plans and we met with and interviewed our chosen doula with things moving on from there…

 I was aware of the need to look after my own wellbeing and that of my baby, but by fixating on all the things I thought I should be doing.
 I actually didn’t give myself that great a time to implement all the things I was being taught outside of the antenatal classroom as I was exhausted and getting bigger and fatigued, with incredible nausea throughout the day to the point of just lying on the sofa for hours.